Samsung/tizen-docs/docs/vs-tools-tizen/tools/tizen-dotnet-command-line-tools.md

     Options:
       -h, --help                 Show help information.
-      -n, --name <PROJECT_NAME>  Project name.
-If no name is specified, the name of the current directory is used.
+      -n, --name <PROJECT_NAME>  The project name.
+If no name is specified, the template name is used for the project name.
       -o, --output <OUTPUT_DIR>  The output directory path for the output being created.
+If no output directory is specified, the current directory is used as the root directory.
       -all, --show-all           Show all templates.

     Examples: